See Why Parents Like You Are Raving About this Vintage Billings Daycare.

 How are we different?
 Well, for starters, we take outside time very seriously.

-We’re outside two, three, even four hours every day, year round.
 For comparison, Billings Public Schools sends their K-5 kids outside for about 15-20 minutes each day.
-That’s it.

 But putting that aside for now…